hgani/productrating-frontend/README.md

   - Create a new repository on GitHub.
 Make sure the repository is private.
   - Push your branch.
   - Add me to your project.
 My GitHub username is: hgani
+  - Make a PR (Pull Request) and add some screenshots of the new pages in the PR.